mohashin01/mohashin01/README.md

 ### 👨‍💻 About Me:

 I am a results-driven Full-Stack Developer with a passion for building robust and user-friendly web applications.
 I enjoy solving complex problems and turning ideas into reality through code.
-I have experience working with both frontend and backend technologies and I'm always eager to learn and adapt to new stacks.
+I have experience working with both frontend and backend technologies, and I'm always eager to learn and adapt to new stacks.

 - 🌱 I’m currently diving deeper into **Cloud Services (Firebase, AWS)** and **.NET Core**.
 - 👯 I’m looking to collaborate on innovative open-source projects.
-- 💬 Ask me about **Python, C#, .NET, JavaScript, React, and Firebase**.
+- 💬 Ask me about **Python, C#, .NET, JavaScript, React, and Machine Learning**.
 - 📫 How to reach me: **[emonmohashin01@gmail.com](mailto:emonmohashin01@gmail.com)**
 - 📄 Know about my experiences: **[Add Link to Your Resume/Portfolio Here]**